DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 - RDF/JSONLD - A JSON dialect for exchange of links
 - RDF/TURTLE - Terse RDF Triple Language
-- RDF/XML - Plain XML
+- RDF/XML - Plain XML (using the RDF namespace)

 Just click on the format you want, and your browser should either show it in a separate page or let you download and save it in a file.